-- a. a Chief Executive officer ("CEO") of the Corporation; - b. a Chief Financial officer ("CFO") of the Corporation; - c. each of the Corporation's three most highly compensated executive officers of the Corporation, including any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000 as determined in accordance with subsection 1.3(6) of Form 51-102F6, for the financial year ended December 31, 2020; and - d. each individual who would be an NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the Corporation or its subsidiaries, nor acting in a similar capacity at December 31, 2020.
+a. a Chief Executive officer ("CEO") of the Corporation;

+- b. a Chief Financial officer ("CFO") of the Corporation; - c. each of the Corporation's three most highly compensated executive officers of the Corporation, including any of its subsidiaries, or the three most highly compensated individuals acting in a similar capacity, other than the CEO and CFO, at the end of the most recently completed financial year whose total compensation was, individually, more than \$150,000 as determined in accordance with subsection 1.3(6) of Form 51-102F6, for the financial year ended December 31, 2021; and - d. each individual who would be an NEO under paragraph (c) but for the fact that the individual was neither an executive officer of the Corporation or its subsidiaries, nor acting in a similar capacity at December 31, 2021.

-During the financial year ended December 31, 2020, the Corporation had five (5) NEOs: Terrence Lyons, Interim CEO and Director, Michael Harrison, Former President and CEO, Michael Staresinic, President and CFO, Luis Vega, CEO of MTV, and Joe Phillips, COO of MTV.
+During the financial year ended December 31, 2021, the Corporation had five (5) NEOs: Terrence Lyons, former Interim CEO and Director, Michael Staresinic, President, CEO and former CFO, Ian MacNeily, CFO, Luis Vega, CEO of MTV, and Joe Phillips, COO of MTV.

-In connection with the services provided to the Corporation by Sprott Consulting Limited Partnership ("SCLP") under the MSA (as described below under "Management Contracts - MSA"), until its termination on June 23, 2020, SCLP supplied the services of persons to serve as President and CEO, and CFO of the Corporation.
-SCLP also supplied the services of persons to serve as Chief Investment Officer ("CIO"), Associate General Counsel and Corporate Secretary, and Managing Directors (an officer title) and, until January 17, 2019, General Counsel of the Corporation (collectively, the President and CEO, CFO, CIO, Associate General Counsel and General Counsel, the "SCLP Executives").
+In connection with the services provided to the Corporation by Sprott Consulting Limited Partnership ("SCLP") under a Management Services Agreement ("MSA), until its termination on June 23, 2020, SCLP supplied the services of persons to serve as President and CEO, and CFO of the Corporation.
+SCLP also supplied the services of persons to serve as Chief Investment Officer ("CIO"), Associate General Counsel and Corporate Secretary, and Managing Directors (an officer title) and, until January 17, 2019, General Counsel of the Corporation (collectively, the President and CEO, CFO, CIO, Associate General Counsel and Corporate Secretary, Managing Directors and General Counsel, the "SCLP Executives").

 Management Services Fees paid under the MSA were designed to pay SCLP for the management of the Corporation.
-The SCLP Executives were provided by Sprott Inc. ("SII") through SCLP and the Management Services Fees paid under the MSA were used to compensate the SCLP Executives.
+The SCLP Executives were provided by Sprott Inc. through SCLP and the Management Services Fees paid under the MSA were used to compensate the SCLP Executives.
 The compensation paid by the Corporation to the SCLP Executives was determined by SCLP in consultation with the Corporate Governance, Compensation and Nominating Committee.

-Upon the termination of the MSA on June 23, 2020 (described further below under "Management Contracts - The MSA"), Terry Lyons, the Chairman of the Corporation, became the Interim CEO of the Corporation.
+Upon the termination of the MSA on June 23, 2020, Terry Lyons, the Chairman of the Corporation, became the Interim CEO of the Corporation.
 Michael Staresinic continued to serve as the Corporation's CFO upon becoming employed directly by the Corporation on June 24, 2020 and Mr. Staresinic was also named President and Corporate Secretary of the Corporation.
-Michael Harrison ceased to be the Corporation's CEO upon termination of the MSA.
-Certain transitional services were provided by SCLP on an interim basis until December 31, 2020 at no cost to the Corporation in accordance with the terms of a transitional support agreement dated May 12, 2020 between SCLP and the Corporation (the "TSA"), further details of which are described below under "Management Contracts - The MSA".
+Effective June 2, 2021, Mr. Staresinic was appointed President and CEO of the Corporation.
+Certain transitional services were provided by SCLP on an interim basis until December 31, 2020 at no cost to the Corporation in accordance with the terms of a transitional support agreement dated May 12, 2020 between SCLP and the Corporation.